joshmoody24/joshmoody.org/src/content/blog/web-framework-developer-communication-analysis.md

 ---
-title: 'Web Framework Communities Talk Differently'
+title: "GitHub NLP Analysis #2: Web Framework Communities Talk Differently"
 description: "Developers communicate differently across GitHub repositories like React, Vue, Django, Rails, Phoenix, and HTMX.
 For example, React is flooded with questions, Phoenix has many bug reports, and Django is highly discussion-oriented."
-heroImage: '/github-nlp/github-web-framework-analysis-header.webp'
-pubDate: 'Oct 26, 2024'
+pubDate: "Oct 26, 2024"
 ---

 This is the second post in which I analyze data scraped from GitHub to learn more about developer communication.
 [Check out the first post in this series to catch up.](./how-developers-communicate-on-github.md)